ShaunNaude/COS314/Prac1/README.txt

 	1.4) NOTE* when testing rbg443.txt the program will take ~8min to complete.
 All of the smaller testfiles should finish in under ~1min.

+	1.5) The way the provided makefile works is it will place the executable in the bin folder once compiled.

 ////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////